Rainbow-CPaaS/Rainbow-CLI-SDK/tutorials/What_is_new.md

 - New command `rbw application delete pn` has been added to remove an existing push notification setting.

+- New command `rbw metrics application` has been added to list metrics (API usage) on a specific application.

 - New option `--proxy` has been added to command `rbw login` in order to log-in through a proxy.

 **Others changes**